insinfo/galileo/packages/gitbook/guides/dependency-injection.md

 ```

 ## Enabling `dart:mirrors` or other Reflection
-By default, Angel will use the `EmptyReflector()` to power its `Container` instances,
+By default, Galileo will use the `EmptyReflector()` to power its `Container` instances,
 which has no support for `dart:mirrors`, so that it can be used in contexts where Dart
 reflection is not available.

-However, by using a different `Reflector`, you can use the full power of Angel's DI system.
+However, by using a different `Reflector`, you can use the full power of Galileo's DI system.
-`angel init` projects use the `MirrorsReflector()` by default.
+`galileo init` projects use the `MirrorsReflector()` by default.

 If your application is using any sort of functionality reliant on annotations or reflection,
 either include the MirrorsReflector, or use a static reflector variant.